d-bl/GroundForge-help/docs/color-rules.md

 Examples
 --------

-The following annotated examples apply the rules of the _twists_ table into the outlined shapes of the _crosses_ table.
+The following examples combine the color rules relating to _twists_ with the shapes representing the _crosses_.
 Note that each `t` of the captions is translated into an `l` plus `r` in the drawings.

 ![](images/examples.svg)